realtime-trains-lang/realtime-trains-py/README.md

 This package can be used for anything railway related, whether you're a rail enthusiast or commuter, this package can be used for all your purposes.
 The package can be used in personal applications or for personal rail data access.

+This package is not affiliated with Realtime Trains.

 ## What can I do with this package?
 This package allows you to access data directly from the Realtime Trains API using one of 5 complexities.
 Each complexity mode gives you access to different data the API offers.